 Budget 2020: What do we know?

-Climate change and housing likely focus as Paschal Donohoe spreads benefits thinly
+Focus most likely to be on climate change and housing as Donohoe spreads benefits thinly

+Minister for Finance Paschal Donohoe: he will opt for a more cautious budget as the prospect looms of a no-deal Brexit.
+Photograph: Gareth Chaney/Collins

-With the prospect of a no-deal Brexit looming, the Minister for Finance, Paschal Donohoe, has said that he will opt for a more cautious budget than would otherwise have been the case.
-But there is still the prospect of a May 2020 general llection, so the Government is under presasure to deliver for voters.
+With the prospect of a no-deal Brexit looming, Minister for Finance Paschal Donohoe has said he will opt for a more cautious budget than would otherwise have been the case.
+However, there is still the prospect of a May 2020 general election, so the Government is under pressure to deliver for voters.

-Despite the concerns for the economy, a number of areas have already been clearly identified as likely to be the focus of Budget measures.
+Despite the concerns for the economy a number of areas have been identified as likely to be the focus of budget measures.
 Here are some of the things we can expect.

 Help-to-buy